ObolNetwork/obol-docs/docs/int/faq/general.md

 ## Self-Host a Bootnode

-If you are experiencing connectivity issues with the Obol hosted bootnode, or you want to improve your clusters latency and decentralisation, you can opt to host your own bootnode on a separate open and static internet port.
+If you are experiencing connectivity issues with the Obol hosted bootnode, or you want to improve your clusters latency and decentralization, you can opt to host your own bootnode on a separate open and static internet port.

 ```
 # Figure out your public IP